vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/nsx/Get-NsxtVidm.md

 Get-NsxtVidm
 ```

-This example gets the Identity Manager configuration
+This example gets the Identity Manager configuration.